 ….always aim to balance confidentiality and safety.
 Workplace safety is the law, therefore you must take every reasonable precaution to protect workers.

-It can be very difficult for a victim of abuse to ask for help, and they may be afraid of or feel protective of the person who is acting abusively.
-If a member denies abuse and you remain concerned are:
+It can be very difficult for someone experiencing domestic violence to ask for help, and they may be afraid of or feel protective of the person who is acting abusively.
+If a member denies abuse and you remain concerned: